isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 			</li>
 		</ul>
 	</li>
-<li>a valid pre-departure COVID-19 PCR test result certificate (electronic or physical copy) in English stating the following:
+<li><i>[not applicable for children aged 2 and below in the calendar year]</i> a valid pre-departure COVID-19 PCR test result certificate (electronic or physical copy) in English stating the following:
 <ol style="list-style-type: circle">
 <li>the traveller’s name, and at least one other personal identifier such as the date of birth or passport number corresponding exactly with the information in the VTP holder’s passport used for entry into Singapore;</li>
 <li>a negative COVID-19 PCR test result;</li>